 We Handle All Emergency Dentistry at CarolinasDentist

 There’s rarely any warning that dental trauma is about to happen, and it often occurs when you least expect it, leaving you in dire need of emergency dental care—and needing it as quickly as possible.
-At CarolinasDentist, we reserve space in our dental clinic schedule to accommodate same-day dentist appointments.
-Our goal is to treat you with efficiency and accuracy to provide you with a long-term smile solution, rather than a quick fix.
-Contact one of our skilled emergency dentists today.
+At CarolinasDentist, we reserve space in our schedule to accommodate same-day dentist appointments.
+Our goal is to treat you with efficiency and accuracy to provide you with a long-term smile solution rather than a quick fix.
+If you’re experiencing a dental emergency, contact one of our skilled emergency dentists near you today!

 Common Types of Dental Emergencies

 If you’re experiencing any of the above issues, please contact us right away so we can get you into our office for immediate treatment.
-We don’t want you to have to wait in pain or spend time trying to find a dentist who can’t get you in.
+We don’t want you to have to wait in pain or spend too much time trying to find an emergency dentist near you.
 We’ve got you covered!

 Cost of Emergency Dental Care

 The cost of treatment often prevents patients from getting the quality of dental care they need.
 We never want our patients to have to choose between their oral health and their budget, especially in an emergency.
-We offer a variety of payment options, including our Carolina Cares Program, CareCredit®, and Comprehensive Finance™, to ensure a healthy smile is always within your reach.
+We offer a variety of payment options, including our CarolinasDentist Membership Plan, CareCredit®, and Comprehensive Finance™, to ensure a healthy smile is always within your reach.